siavashk/siavashk.github.io/_posts/2020-03-19-Daily-Python-Snippet-2.md

         heapq.heappushpop(heap, (count, element))

-# reverse the min-heap to sort by decreasing frequency
+# Reverse the min-heap to sort by decreasing frequency.
 top_k_elements = [element for _, element in heap[::-1]]
 ```